LumixEngine

 Control Flow

-Particle scripts support conditional execution using if/else statements. else
+Particle scripts support conditional execution using if/else statements.

 If/Else Statements